mctools/mcpl/format_statsum.md

     Number of blobs    : 0
 ```

-In the past, the two files would not have been possible to merge with the usual tools (`mcpltool` or the API), but now they are not only mergeable, the values are actually summed up as they should.
+In the past, the two files would not have been possible to merge with the usual tools (`mcpltool --merge` or the C API), but now they are not only mergeable, the values are actually summed up as they should.
 The resulting file thus ends up with all the particles from both files as well as the header:

 ```
   Custom meta data